Miami Children's Hospital VACC Camp

 • On December 3rd, 2004, Dr. Simpser received the "Drs.
 Paul and Marsha Haber Protector of Children Award" from the Child Assault Prevention (CAP) Project of South Florida, Inc.

-• In August of 2005, Dr. Simpser was selected for Induction into the Miami Children's Hospital Hall of Excellence
+• In August of 2005, Dr. Simpser was selected for Induction into the Nicklaus Children's Hospital Hall of Excellence

 • At the VACC Camp's 20th Anniversary Party, Dr. Simpser received a proclamation from the City of Miami, April 11, 2006, as VACC Camp Day